sjasthi/Python-ML-Machine-Learning/Assignments/Python_ML_K-Fold_Cross_Validation_with_Decision_Trees.md

 This makes sense because with more folds, each fold gets a better representation of all three iris species...
 ```
 ---

-## 📞 Getting Help

-If you're stuck:
-1. Review the course materials on Cross Validation
-2. Check the scikit-learn documentation
-3. Post your question in the class discussion forum
-4. Attend office hours
-5. Email: Siva.Jasthi@metrostate.edu

-**Remember:** The goal is to learn, not just to get the right answer.
-Understanding the concepts is more important than getting a perfect score!

----

-## 🏆 Success Criteria

-You'll know you've succeeded when:
-- ✅ Your code runs without errors
-- ✅ You can explain why different K values give different accuracies
-- ✅ Your visualizations clearly show the relationship between K and accuracy
-- ✅ You can answer: "Which K would you recommend for this dataset and why?"

----

 **Good luck! 🚀**